Six scientific Work Packages (WP) do research within the Build4People project:

 Each WP shall be guided by a people-centred perspective and shall contribute to our final normative aim, namely to achieve a better urban quality of life.

-Thereby, the cooperation with our key implementation partners, the Phnom Penh Capital Administration (PPCA) or the relevant departments at the Ministry of Land Management, Urban Planning and Construction (MLMUPC) allow us to jointly apply and test our research findings and provide us with real world insights and development tasks.
+Thereby, the cooperation with our key implementation partners, such as the Phnom Penh Capital Administration (PPCA) allow us to jointly apply and test our research findings and provide us with real world insights and development tasks.

 A local coordinator based in Phnom Penh ensures smooth communication and a direct link to the local partner institutions.